 National Prescription Drug Take-Back Day

-A prescription drug drop-off site will be set up outside the Bullhead City Police Department, 1255 Marina Blvd, on October 23rd from 10 a.m. – 2 p.m..
+A prescription drug drop-off site will be set up outside the Bullhead City Police Department, 1255 Marina Blvd, on Saturday, April 24th from 10 a.m. – 2 p.m..
 All medications collected will be turned over to the DEA for proper disposal.
 At the last Take-Back Day in October, the DEA collected a record-high amount of expired, unwanted, and unused prescription medications, with the public turning in close to 500 tons of unwanted drugs.

 According to the Centers for Disease Control and Prevention, the U.S. has seen an increase in overdose deaths during the COVID-19 pandemic.
 The DEA’s Take Back Day events provide an opportunity for Americans to prevent drug addiction and overdose deaths.
 DEA and its partners will collect tablets, capsules, patches, and other solid forms of prescription drugs.
 Liquids (including intravenous solutions), syringes and other sharps, and illegal drugs will not be accepted.
 DEA will continue to accept vaping devices and cartridges at its drop off locations provided lithium batteries are removed.

 If you can’t make it, the Bullhead City Police Department has a permanent and secure prescription drug drop-off slot in the lobby during regular business hours, Monday through Friday.